Tips for installing the machine on FI

 top

-every 20 seconds and stores this history in hourly files for the last 24 hours.
-See
+command every 20 seconds and keeps this history in hourly files for the last 24 hours.
+See the

 Monitoring

-For servers, we are able to provide service monitoring using our instance upon request Nagiosu .
-However, there is only the option to receive notification emails, not access to the web interface.
+For servers, we are able to provide service monitoring upon request using our Nagios instance.
+However, there is only the ability to receive alert emails, not access to the web interface.

-Examples of monitorable services / stuff: ping availability, SSH availability, HTTP (S), TLS certificate validity, IPMI, disk fullness, load, overall service status according to
+Examples of services/things that can be monitored: ping availability, SSH availability, HTTP(S), TLS certificate validity, IPMI, disk fullness, excessive load, overall service status according to

 systemctl